 One famous ranch of Ted Turner’s is the Vermejo Park Ranch.
-The ranch is a luxury guest ranch that provides world class trophy hunting and fishing.
+The ranch is a luxury guest ranch that provides world-class trophy hunting and fishing.
 Ted Turner has found several ways to develop alternative revenue streams for the Vermejo Park Ranch that can be implemented on Montana ranches.
 The ranch is 590,823-acres in size, contains 16 trout-rich lakes, 30 miles of fishable streams, and occupies parts of northern New Mexico and southern Colorado.
+The ranch is also the largest contiguous piece of land in the United States.
 Vermejo is home to large herds of Elk, Deer, Antelope, and Bison as well as Black Bear, Mountain Lions, and Bighorn Sheep.
 180 different species of birds also reside on the ranch.
 The streams and lakes of Vermejo are stocked with Brown, Rainbow, and Rio Grande Cutthroat Trout.
 Vermejo Park provides hunting and fishing experiences that attract the attention of many outdoorsmen.

 Vermejo Park Ranch creates a steady revenue stream from outdoorsmen through its extensive outfitting opportunities.
-An early rifle season trophy elk hunt can cost as much as $16,000.
+An early rifle season trophy elk hunt can be yours with a price tag of $16,000.
 Spring Merriam’s Turkey hunts cost between $3,250 and $3,750.
 A Trophy Mule Deer hunt will cost between $6,000 and $7,000.
 Booking rates include lodging, meals, license and trespass fees, guide service, sales tax, and on-site transportation.
 Any other expenses such as meat processing and gratuities are not part of the rate.

-If a single hunter wanted to hunt one of every animal and stay at the Costilla Lodge, they could expect to spend a total of $38,050.
-The prices for each animal are: $3,750 Turkey, $3,300 Black Bear, $4,250 Pronghorn, $7,000 Trophy Mule Deer, $16,000 Trophy Elk, and $3,750 Premium Cow Elk.
+If a single hunter wanted to hunt one of every animal and stay at the Costilla Lodge, the mid-priced lodge, they could expect to spend a total of $38,050.
+The prices for each animal are $3,750 Turkey, $3,300 Black Bear, $4,250 Pronghorn, $7,000 Trophy Mule Deer, $16,000 Trophy Elk, and $3,750 Premium Cow Elk.
 The ranch can accommodate up to 76 people at a time and provides hunting experiences in multiple sessions, year-round.
-In only one session, if all 76 hunters harvested every animal they could, Vermejo Park could see a revenue stream of $2,891,800.
+In only one session, if all 76 hunters harvested every animal, Vermejo Park could see a revenue stream of $2,891,800.

 DePuy Spring Creek